 California State University San Bernardino, Palm Desert Campus Master Plan

-The master plan for the satellite campus of California State University, San Bernardino in Palm Desert addresses the campus’ physical needs and establishes an organizational structure for growth, using state-of-the-art “Performance-Design” techniques to create a sustainable environment in an arid desert climate.
+The master plan for the satellite campus of California State University, San Bernardino in Palm Desert addresses the physical needs of the campus and establishes an organizational structure for growth, using state-of the-art “Performance-Design” techniques to create a sustainable environment in an arid desert climate.
 The key goal of the plan is to guide the growth of the campus from 1,000 to 8,000 students and provide a complete 4-year University to serve the Coachella Valley.

 To accommodate 8,000 FTE, the plan concentrates students within a compact 85-acre area of the overall 169-acre site, incorporating existing campus grounds and structuring the bulk of campus growth eastward while reserving remaining portions of the site for other future joint development opportunities and future growth of the campus beyond 8,000 students.

-The master plan envisions an organizational framework linking the existing campus to future campus development along a new pedestrian spine.
-The concept of a central pedestrian promenade, ‘Palm Canyon Walk’ is modeled after a local ecological system known as ‘Palm Canyons’ that are formed when water is found in small canyons off the desert floor.
+The master plan envisions an organizational framework linking the existing campus to the future campus development along a new pedestrian spine.
+The concept of a central pedestrian promenade – the “Palm Canyon Walk” – is modeled after a local ecological system known as the “Palm Canyons” that are formed when water is found in small canyons off the desert floor.
 Over time these canyons became densely populated with palm trees creating a cooling natural oasis setting.
-Using ‘Performance-Driven Design’ and other sustainable design strategies the plan achieves the same effect of reducing the ambient temperature by 10 to 15 degrees.
+Using “Performance-Driven Design” and other sustainable design strategies the plan achieves the same effect of reducing the ambient temperature by 10 to 15 degrees.